 As I wandered through the site I was pleased to see that the ruins are being well looked after.
 The local Buddhists obviously still see it as a sacred site, as many of the Buddha statues have been carefully restored and cared for.

-One of the most popular attractions in the site is the head of a Buddha statue that has been grown over by a type of strangler fig tree.
-One of the most photographed objects in Thailand.
+One of the most popular attractions in the site is the head of a Buddha statue that has been grown over and entwined by the roots of a Banyan tree.
+This is one of the most photographed objects in Thailand.

 If you love wandering around ruins and seeing historical sites, take a trip to Ayutthaya on your next trip to Thailand.